assembl/assembl/doc/INSTALL.rst

 to run source venv/bin/activate from the same terminal before running the above)

+Note 2: If you do not want to ``source activate`` every time, you can hook it in your shell using something like `Autoenv <https://github.com/kennethreitz/autoenv>`.
+Another option is to use `VirtualenvWrapper <https://bitbucket.org/virtualenvwrapper/virtualenvwrapper>` and its `Helper <https://justin.abrah.ms/python/virtualenv_wrapper_helper.html>`.
+At least one of us uses `VirtualFish <https://github.com/adambrenecki/virtualfish>` with auto-activation.

 On subsequent runs, just make sure supervisord is running.

 Then, start the development server and compass with this command: